-The motivation of the cooperation project aims at holistic quality management within the framework of the PDCA model.
-With regards to a continuous improvement process, it is not only necessary to systematically measure and check the quality situation, but also to effectively and efficiently improve both.
+The motivation of the cooperation project aimed at holistic quality management within the framework of the PDCA model.
+With regards to a continuous improvement process, it was not only necessary to systematically measure and check the quality situation, but also to effectively and efficiently improve both.

-The main focus of the project is on the automation of measure determination.
-Based on the identified compliance status in a project, the comprehensive set of options should be used to define those actions that will produce compliance efficiently and effectively.
-For this purpose, a to-do-list generator will be developed that will propose suitable countermeasures based on the fuzzy set theory for given distributions of the quality parameters as well as their aggregation by the quality model.
-Beyond mere assessments, countermeasures will also be identified and the PDCA cycle will be fully implemented.
-This corresponds to the high practical demand for efficient, high quality software development.
+The main focus of the project was on the automation of measure determination.
+Based on the identified compliance status in a project, the comprehensive set of options was used to define those actions that would produce compliance efficiently and effectively.
+For this purpose, a to-do-list generator was developed that proposed suitable countermeasures based on the fuzzy set theory for given distributions of the quality parameters as well as their aggregation by the quality model.
+Beyond mere assessments, countermeasures were also identified and the PDCA cycle was fully implemented.
+This corresponded to the high practical demand for efficient, high quality software development.

-The recommendation system should be designed for specific countermeasures in such a way that potential users who lack prior knowledge or in-depth expertise can systematically and objectively initiate and implement improvements.
+The recommendation system was designed for specific countermeasures in such a way that potential users who lacked prior knowledge or in-depth expertise could systematically and objectively initiate and implement improvements.

 Automotive software manufacturers are looking for a holistic view of ISO compliance and automated generation of countermeasures.
-Therefore, the recommendation system should be integrated into the tool MES Quality Commander.
+Therefore, the recommendation system is integrated into the tool MES Quality Commander.
 In this way, necessary steps for ISO 26262-6 compliance, such as identifying countermeasures, can be ascertained automatically.